wrouesnel/poller_exporter/README.md

 Each server then expresses the network connections it has remotely, and provides a direct interface to view their status, providing self-describing infrastructure.

+# Errata
+Configuration is still not working correctly - fields do not properly override partly due to bugs in the Go YAML parser library.
+Specify explicit configurations to workaround.